-You can choose for Redmine to import only fresh text of the message and not data that was before.
+You can choose to have Redmine import only fresh text of a message and not data from before.

 There are also features not included in the main trunk (release).
-As they are patches and are not officially released, each company has a choice to add them if they want or feel they need to.
-Still, you can take a look at fixed translation patches and few other—for example (Patch #22356), (Patch #25215), (Patch #21705).
+As they are patches and not officially released, each company has a choice to add them if they want or feel they need to.
+Still, you can take a look at fixed translation patches and a few others, for example (Patch #22356), (Patch #25215), (Patch #21705).

-So, coming to an end, let's shortly sum up all the changes.
-New Redmine 3.4 is equipped with better, easier user experience that makes working wth the system more smooth and more intuitive.
+In summary, the new Redmine 3.4 is equipped with a better, easier user experience that makes working wth the system smoother and more intuitive.
 Improvements in the areas of time tracking and issue filtering give more elasticity and more advanced options to control tasks and manage projects more adequately.
-'My Page' can be now turned to the fully customized portal that allows users to access all areas of systems from one place, which saves a lot of time and makes keeping track of the things easier.
+“My Page” can now be turned to the fully customized portal that allows users to access all areas of systems from one place, which saves a lot of time and makes keeping track of things easier.

 How do you like the new changes?
 What do you think of the new features?
 Share your opinion in the comment section below, and share this article with other Redmine users by using the share buttons on the left.